-driven by the intensive margin, which explains between 90% (4.04/4.49) to 80% (0.044/0.054), depending on whether EXIM exposure is measured continuously (odd columns) or dichotomously (even columns).
-At the extensive margin, all the decline is accounted for by EXIM dependent products having relatively lower entry.
-By contrast, the exit margin is unaffected both economically and statistically.
+Table 3 shows the results of this decomposition.
+We find that the decrease in exports is mostly driven by the intensive margin, which explains between 90% (4.04/4.49, odd columns) to 80% (0.044/0.054, even columns), depending on whether EXIM exposure is measured continuously or dichotomously, respectively.

-The large intensive margin response are consistent with trade financing models in which finance enters directly in the cost function of exporters in the form of additional iceberg trade costs that scale with the exported quantities.
-They are also consistent with models in which firms need to provide trade credit (in this setting trade financing) to maintain their customer relationships or acquire new customers (e.g., Arkolakis, 2010; Beaumont and Lenoir, 2023).
+This pattern is consistent with several theoretical trade financing models in which finance enters directly into exporters' cost functions as additional iceberg trade costs that scale with exported quantities, for instance to maintain their customer relationships or to acquire new customers (e.g., Arkolakis, 2010; Beaumont and Lenoir, 2023).